Raft crew paddling through Grade 4 rapids on the Tully River surrounded by lush World Heritage rainforest

 Is the Tully River safe?

-Operators have been running the Tully for over 30 years with excellent safety records.
+Leading operators have been running the Tully for 30+ years with strong safety records.
 All guides are trained in whitewater rescue and first aid with regular ongoing assessments.
 You'll receive a thorough safety briefing and be fitted with a helmet and life jacket.
-That said, whitewater rafting is an adventure activity and carries inherent risk.
+That said, whitewater rafting is an adventure activity and carries inherent risk that cannot be fully eliminated.

 Can children participate?